modusintegration/fintech-devcon-demo-react-vite/README.md

 this demo UI, and you can also find the credentials in the postman collection.

 ## Postman Collection
-Here is a collection of calls you can make to our demo api.
+Here is a collection of calls you can make to our demo api,
 Note: You will need a CliendID and Secret to get an auth token, .

 ## Mambu Core API Repo